 Among other services, Witmart provides mail drops and telephone answering for foreign, primarily Chinese, businesses at its locations in Houston, Toronto, and Chongqing (China).

 Forious Inc.'s registered address for matters such as service of legal papers is the address at which the corporation's is located.
 It must be within the state of incorporation.
-For Forious, the address is…
+For Forius, the address is…

 c/o Northwest Registered Agent, LLC, 522 W. Riverside Ave., Suite N, Spokane, WA 99201-0580.